Natural Homemade Hair Dye

 Making Homemade Hair Dye

-Henna is probably one of the strongest and most common herbs to use as a diy hair dye.
+Henna is probably one of the strongest and most common herbs for DIY hair dye.
 The finished color will often depend on where the henna has been produced.

-Egyptian and Moroccan henna has a slight orange tint to it, ware as Iranian henna tends to give more of a reddish tint ( although when henna is mixed up it has a greenish color).
+Egyptian and Moroccan hennas have a slight orange tint.
+In contrast, Iranian hennas tend to have more of a reddish tint ( although when hennas are mixed up, they have a greenish color).

 Important

-Everyone’s hair reacts slightly different when exposed to a colorant, so before you start putting a colorant over your entire hair I would recommend doing a strand test first.
+Everyone’s hair reacts slightly differently when exposed to a colorant, so before you start putting color over your entire hair, I recommend doing a strand test first.

-Make up a tiny amount of the homemade hair dye and try it on a small discreet strand of hair, leave it for around 30 minutes before washing out.
-If it’s too bright for your liking, leave it on a bit longer, to dark, a little shorter.
+Make up a tiny amount of the homemade hair dye and try it on a small, discreet strand of hair; leave it for around 30 minutes before washing it out.
+If it’s too bright for your liking, leave it on a bit longer, too dark, a little shorter.

 Good Ingredients to add to henna for color and shine are:

-• Red wine for a rich auburn colour
+• Red wine for a rich auburn color.

 Ingredients Needed:

-• 1 tablespoon of either the powdered herbs, ground coffee beans or Indigo (see natural colors above)
+• 1 tablespoon of either powdered herbs, ground coffee beans, or Indigo (see natural colors above).

-• 6 1/2 fl oz (200ml) boiling water – or half water half red wine for the Auburn (see natural colors above)
+• 6 1/2 fl oz (200ml) boiling water – or half water and half red wine for the Auburn (see natural colors above).

-• 1 teaspoon cider vinegar – 1/2 teaspoon if using half water half wine for Auburn
+• 1 teaspoon cider vinegar – 1/2 teaspoon if using half water and half wine for Auburn.

 Equipment Needed: